-- WVSOM Institutional Policy GA-28: Discrimination in the Workplace and Educational Environment Prohibited - WVSOM Discrimination or Harassment Complaint Form
+WVSOM Institutional Policy GA-28: Discrimination in the Workplace and Educational Environment Prohibited

 9.6.2 Sexual Harassment

 Sexual harassment of students, employees, or visitors occurring on or in the WVSOM campus properties is unlawful and will not be tolerated.
 Further, retaliation against an individual who has complained about sexual harassment or who has cooperated with an investigation of a sexual harassment complaint is unlawful and will not be tolerated.
 To achieve the goal of providing an educational setting and workplace free from sexual harassment, inappropriate conduct will be dealt with using WVSOM's procedures, including disciplinary action where appropriate, which may result in immediate termination.